-‘AntiVaxMomma’ Charged After TikToker Exposes Fake Vaccine Card Ring; Sold Over 250 Cards
+‘AntiVaxMomma’ Charged After TikToker Exposes Fake Vaccine Card Ring, Sold Over 250 Cards

 Anti-Vax influencer @AntiVaxMomma has been charged for selling over 250 fake vaccination cards.

-Misinformation is running wild on social media and even in every day conversations, making it all the more difficult to find a way to curb the spread.
-Just like anything else, even misinformation has created its own influencers, who just post content to get likes and a build a brand regardless of how much harm they are doing.
+Misinformation is running wild on social media and even in everyday conversations, making it all the more difficult to find a way to curb the spread.
+Just like anything else, even misinformation has created its own influencers who just post content to get likes and build a brand regardless of the harm they’re doing.
 Everything always goes back to making money and with misinformation with vaccines, everything they spread is either dangerous or illegal.

 One influencer, AntiVaxMomma, blew up on social media, and the sword she used to get a following is the same sword that took it all away.
-According to NBC New York, a TikToker exposed her for selling fake vaccination cards thats landed the influencer in trouble.
+According to NBC New York, a TikToker exposed her for selling fake vaccination cards and she’s been arrested.

 The Manhattan District Attorney’s Office charged Jasmine Clifford, 31, of Lyndhurst, New Jersey, with selling the fake cards, and Nadayza Barkley, 27, of Bellport, NY, with entering at least 10 of the buyers into the state’s centralized NYSIIS database — which powers the state’s Excelsior Pass — while working at a Patchogue medical clinic.